Transformation Summer Camp 2026 - Application Process

 How can I apply?

 The Transformation Summer Camp is open to students from all disciplines and fields of study.
-Up to 20 students can take part.
+Up to 20 people can take part.
 The costs for participation (travel, accommodation and meals) are covered by the Catholic University of Eichstätt-Ingolstadt.
 Eight travel grants for students from abroad will also be awarded as part of the call for applications.

 Requirements for application: